khmy2010/mock-shop-interface/README.md

-This webpage is created as part of the requirements for the interview session.
+This webpage is created as part of the requirements for an interview session.

 Kindly check the deployed site [here](https://zealous-sinoussi-fb0323.netlify.com/).

-This project is created using React.
 To run it on local machine, run the commands below at root directory:

 ```
 npm i